AdaCore/learn/content/courses/ada_2022_whats_new/chapters/container_aggregates.rst

       JSON.Insert (Object, "c", 3);
    end Main;

-We can't specify both :ada:`Add_Named` and :ada:`Add_Unnamed` subprograms to the same type.
-This prevents us from define :ada:`JSON_Value` with both array and object aggregates defined.
-But we can define convention functions for array and object and get almost the same densed code as in plain JSON.
+You can't specify both :ada:`Add_Named` and :ada:`Add_Unnamed` subprograms for the same type.
+This prevents you from defining :ada:`JSON_Value` with both array and object aggregates present.
+But we can define conversion functions for array and object and get code almost as dense as the same code in native JSON.
+For example:
-Take a look:

 .. code:: ada run_button manual_chop project=Courses.Ada_2022_Whats_New.Container_Aggregates.Both